smcclennon/old-projects/touchscreen_toggle/README.md

 # Touchscreen Toggle - November 2019
-My college friends had a facination with dragging their fingers across my laptop touchscreen.
+My college friends had a fascination with dragging their fingers across my laptop touchscreen.
 I wasn't so keen, and thus Touchscreen Toggle (TST) was created, originally a script which toggled my touchscreen with a keyboard shortcut.

 This project was my first experience working with device drivers, and uses the Windows [devcon](https://github.com/Microsoft/Windows-driver-samples/tree/master/setup/devcon) utility to disable and re-enable a device driver.